Temporary Pavement and Goods Display Licences during COVID-19

 Section 115e of the Highways Act 1980

-A pavement licence is a licence granted by the council which allows the licence-holder to place removable furniture, such as tables and chairs, on the highway.
+A pavement and goods display licence is a licence granted by the council which allows the licence-holder to place removable furniture and goods, such as tables, chairs or souvenirs, on the highway.
 The licence process is to ensure they are properly set up, licensed and operated such that they benefit the business, enhance the local area and do not cause a problem for other users of the street.

-The new process introduces a streamlined and cheaper route for businesses such as cafes, restaurants and bars to secure a pavement licence to place furniture on the highway.
+The new process introduces a streamlined and cheaper route for businesses such as cafes, restaurants, bars and shops to secure a licence to place furniture or goods on the highway.
 This will support them to operate safely while social distancing measures remain in place.
 This will provide much needed income over the coming months and protect as many hospitality jobs as possible.

 The council will still take into consideration, public health & safety and accessibility before a licence is granted.